phyleria/interledger-chimoney-usecases/README.md

 # Chimoney-Interledger Use Cases

 This repository contains starter code and examples for various use cases that integrate Chimoney's API with Interledger.
-These use cases demonstrate how businesses, microfinance platforms, remittance services, and charitable organizations can leverage Chimoney-Interledger endpoints to handle global payouts, payments, and donations seamlessly.
+These use cases demonstrate how businesses, microfinance platforms, remittance services, and charitable organizations can leverage Chimoney-Interledger endpoints to handle global payouts, payments, and donations.

 ## Use Cases
-This repo includes code for the following use cases:

 - **Seamless International E-commerce**: Enables merchants and customers to process global transactions using Interledger.
 - **Microfinance and Lending**: Facilitates the distribution of loans using Interledger payment pointers for both lenders and borrowers.